 Good fences make good neighbours. — Robert Lee Frost.

-The recognition of private property is a decentralized way of solving the conflict that arises over the control of any good that may have alternative uses.
+The recognition property solves the conflict that arises over the control of any good that may have alternative uses.

 Private Property goes hand in hand with the concepts of rights, freedom and peace:

 Rights are abilities that must be respected.
 They are natural in a civilized society, conscience senses them as they are self-evident.

 Property is the right of exclusion over a scarce resource.
-It is the standard from where the rest of rights derive; if not, rights become fuzzy and contradictory.
+It is the standard from which all other rights are derived; if not, rights would become fuzzy and contradictory.